 Our children’s services teams are here to support you and your family.
-Your midwife will let the health visitor in your local area know that you are pregnant and the date your baby is due.
+Your midwife will let the health visitor in your local area know that you’re pregnant and the date your baby is due.

-- Role of the health visitor and the Healthy Child Programme
+- The role of your health visitor and the healthy child programme

 - Preparing for your baby’s arrival

 - Preparing for parenthood and becoming a family